 If you are using the photo on a web page or will be clear cutting it, you will not need any superfluous background.

-Consider if you want to place your photo on a coloured background or print it.
+Consider if you want to place your photo on a colored background or print it.
 If so, you may want to keep the space around your subject or add more.

 Now you have a clean white background adding more space is very easy.